tact-lang/pitaya/docs/SPECIFICATION.md

 Resource management keeps things simple and functional:

-**Parallel Instance Limit**: Single configuration value `max_parallel_instances` (default 20).
+**Parallel Task Limit**: Single configuration value `max_parallel_tasks` (default adaptive: `max(2, min(20, floor(host_cpu / runner.container_cpu)))`).
 Prevents system overload and API rate limit issues.
-No complex scheduling or priorities - just a simple pool.
+No complex scheduling or priorities - just a simple pool. (`max_parallel_instances` is supported as a deprecated alias and MUST log a one-time deprecation warning if used.)
+A warning MUST be logged if the configured value oversubscribes the host.

 **Container Resources**: Fixed defaults that work well: